CoLRev-Environment/colrev/docs/source/manual/metadata_retrieval/load.rst

 colrev load
 ==================================

-In the :program:`colrev search` operation, search results are added to the main records file following a three-step procedure:
+In the :program:`colrev load` operation, search results are added to the main records file following a three-step procedure:

 1. For each search results file (in the `data/search` directory), the SearchSource and search parameters are validated.
 For API-based searches, the SearchSource and search parameters are already recorded in the `settings.json`.
 For search result files, `heuristics <https://colrev.readthedocs.io/en/latest/foundations/extensions.html#colrev.env.package_manager.SearchSourcePackageEndpointInterface.heuristic>`_ are used to identify the SearchSource (e.g., GoogleScholar or Web of Science) and users are asked to provide the corresponding search parameters, which are stored in the `settings.json`.